 This course is offered at AS and A2.
 Students will find parts of the course similar to aspects of Physical Geography or the Earth Science component in Chemistry.
 The department is extremely well resourced in terms of equipment and Geological specimens such as fossils.
 The subject has an excellent track record of success at A-Level which has helped many students gain the University place of their choice as well as securing job opportunities.

 There are many careers within Geology due to the growing shortage of raw resources and energy.
-Oil companies employ many Geologists in the search for more oil and gas.
-There are ample opportunities, here and abroad, to become involved in jobs such as mining.
+Geologists play a vital role in discovering and developing renewable energies, which is why there are ample opportunities, here and abroad, to become involved in jobs such as Uranium mining and nuclear hazard consultancy.
 Geology is playing a key role in environmental issues including the management of flood plains, land reclamation and the siting of commercial, residential and industrial properties.
 Many students who take A-Level Geology enjoy the subject so much that they go on to study it and related courses at university.
 A quote from a headline in a daily newspaper reads: “Want that top-paying job?
 Take a degree in Geology”.
 Daily Mail 26.09.16.

-A variety of fieldwork visits to sites of Geological interest as well as a residential experience on the Isle of Arran to study Geological features and complete controlled assessments will be available to all students.
+A variety of fieldwork visits to sites of Geological interest as well as regular practical experiments in the classroom will be available to all students to provide a well-rounded and inspiring Geology education!

 5 GCSE grades at 9 – 5 including English.